Guybrush Threepwood

 Guybrush Ulysses Threepwood is a fictional character who serves as the main protagonist of the Monkey Island series of computer adventure games by LucasArts.
-Guybrush is voiced by actor Dominic Armato in the third, fourth, fifth, and sixth games, as well as the enhanced remakes of The Secret of Monkey Island and Monkey Island 2: LeChuck's Revenge.
+He is a pirate who adventures throughout the Caribbean in search of fame and treasure alongside his love interest and later wife, Elaine Marley, often thwarting the plans of the undead pirate LeChuck in the process.
 Though a "mighty pirate" by his own account, he is a rather clumsy and disorganized protagonist throughout the series.
 It is a running joke throughout the games for characters to garble Guybrush Threepwood's unusual name, either deliberately or accidentally.
+In all voiced appearances, Guybrush is voiced by actor Dominic Armato.